Kenta Kobashi

 Kobashi spent many of the later years of his career sidelined due to various injuries.
 He underwent numerous surgeries on his arms and legs in the early-mid 2000s before retiring from in-ring action in May 2013.
-Kobashi continues to make sporadic appearances in both Noah and All Japan, while also promoting his own shows under the Fortune Dream banner.
+Kobashi continues to make sporadic appearances in Noah, as well as DDT Pro-Wrestling, whilst also promoting his own shows under the Fortune Dream banner.